-The Waterbury Lake property is owned by Denison (66.57%) and Korea Waterbury Uranium Limited Partnership ("KWULP") (33.41%), as limited partners, and Waterbury Lake Uranium Corporation ("WLUC") (0.02%), as general partner, in the Waterbury Lake Uranium Limited Partnership ("WLULP"), pursuant to the Waterbury Lake Uranium Limited Partnership Agreement.
-Denison holds a 60% interest in WLUC and is the operator of the project.
+The Waterbury Lake Uranium Limited Partnership ("WLULP") is held by Denison (66.89%) and Korea Waterbury Uranium Limited Partnership ("KWULP") (33.09%) as limited partners and Waterbury Lake Uranium Corporation ("WLUC") (0.02%), as general partner, with Denison and KWULP holding limited partnership interests of 66.90% and 33.10%, respectively.
+Denison holds a 60% interest in WLUC, and in aggregate, holds a 66.90% interest in the WLULP through its limited partner and general partner ownership interests.
+Denison is operator of the project.